openwebdocs/owd-website/pages/content/posts/stf-investment-2025.md

 In 2023, we handed in a position paper at the [Secure the Web Forward](/content/posts/secure-the-web-forward/) workshop where we presented initial research showing the need for better Security documentation.

-In 2024, we joined the newly created [W3C Security Web Application Guidelines Community Group](https://www.w3.org/community/swag/) (SWAG CG) to discuss "Security Web Application Guidelines" and since had fruitful conversations on a weekly basis, as well as at [W3C TPAC 2024](/content/posts/swag-at-tpac-anaheim/).
+In 2024, we joined the newly created [W3C Security Web Application Guidelines Community Group](https://www.w3.org/community/swag/) (SWAG CG) and since had fruitful conversations on a weekly basis, as well as at [W3C TPAC 2024](/content/posts/swag-at-tpac-anaheim/).

 In early 2025, we presented a content outline and project pitch to the [Sovereign Tech Agency](https://www.sovereign.tech) and we're now proud to share that we've been awarded an investment from the Sovereign Tech Fund to work on this topic over the coming year.